Review Notes for the Deep Learning Course

 • Gradient clipping

-• Network optimization in high and low dimensional situations
+• Network optimization in high and low dimensions

 • Three methods of data normalization

-• ‘Eliminating correlation between relevant dimensions - whitening
+• ‘Extract the correlation of related dimensions - whitening

-• Master batch normalization and layer normalization (definition, method, specific operation methods)
+• Master batch normalization and layer normalization (definition, method, specific operation method)

 Chapter 8